jpgmv1998/reproducible_paper_template/randomReferences.md

 :star: [Steve's R Markdown Templates](https://github.com/svmiller/svm-r-markdown-templates) - A suite of R Markdown templates for 1) academic manuscripts, 2) Beamer presentations, and 3) academic syllabi.

+:star: [Template for Reproducible Empirical Accounting Research](https://github.com/trr266/treat) - This repository, while predominantly being targeted at the team members of our research network, provides a structured platform for reproducible R-based research projects in general.
+To make it more accessible to everybody who is new to R, we also “produced” a short video series that shows you how to set up your local computing environment and to reproduce the toy analysis contained in the repository.
+Based on this, you should be able to build your own research projects in a reproducible way.

 [Generic Paper Template - Lars Vilhuber](https://github.com/labordynamicsinstitute/paper-template) - simple template with some examples of programs for the setup of multiple software.

 [Gentzkow-Shapiro Lab template](https://github.com/gslab-econ/template) - The GSLab Template is a minimal working demonstration of the tools and organization used by projects in the GSLab.
 We use SCons and a few custom builders to execute scripts and track dependencies in a portable and flexible manner.